 What are the benefits of an effective return to work scheme?

 There are many benefits to the organisation as a whole.
 In financial terms, early retirements, cover arrangements, recruitment and training replacement members of staff can all be very costly.

 Many organisations cannot easily put cover arrangements in which means either the work goes uncompleted or other staff are impacted by an increased workload.
 This can then lead to additional workplace stress and decreased morale.

 Managing the return to work process effectively does not generate only financial benefits.
 Organisations that are supportive of their staff benefit from reduced staff turnover, increased staff morale, increased productivity and can have greater levels of investor confidence and profits.

-To find out more about how we can help you please contact Helen Humphreys, Occupational Health Team, on 0203 761 7027 or firstname.lastname@example.org.
+To find out more about how we can help you please contact one of our experienced Occupation Health Advisors on 0203 761 7027 or firstname.lastname@example.org.

 1Health and Safety Executive – Stress related and Psychological Occupational Health Disorders in Great Britain 2014